Molecular diversity as a biosignature: Methods

 \subsection{Richness and evenness of samples}

-We use the term \textit{ecodiversity} to describe the compositional structure of amino acid mixtures across terrestrial and extraterrestrial settings.
+We use the term \textit{diversity} to describe the compositional structure of amino-acid mixtures across terrestrial and extraterrestrial settings.
 We treat the set of detected amino acids in each sample as an assemblage, analogous to an ecological community in which each compound corresponds to a species and its measured concentration represents its abundance.
 Diversity quantifies the structure of such assemblages.
 It reflects both the number of distinct components (richness) and their relative abundances (evenness).
 Richness increases with the number of detected compounds.
-Evenness is maximal when the compounds in the sample are uniformly distributed and minimal when the distribution is highly skewed, as illustrated in Figure~1.
+Evenness is maximal when the compounds in the sample are uniformly distributed and minimal when the distribution is highly skewed, as illustrated in Fig.~\ref{fig: evenness_richness_illustration}.